Fater20/STM32L476RG_LEARNING/README.md

 CONTENTS:
 1. STM32L476RG_GPIO: Pressing the button PC13 to change the state of the LED2
-2. STM32L476RG_GPIO: Sending and reciving interupt by USART(Asynchronous)
+2. STM32L476RG_USART_INTERUPT: Sending and reciving interupt by USART(Asynchronous)
+3. STM32L476RG_PWM: Breathing light